PatrickXie17/MScThesis/README.md

-Title: A flexible inference method for an autoregressive stochastic volatility model with an application to risk management
+### A flexible inference method for an autoregressive stochastic volatility model with an application to risk management

 Author: Yijun Xie